 Simplifying the story this way makes it sound too polemical, but for the most part it’s not like that at all.
 Life comes through in all its quirky details.
 While the characters have already lived through horrors of destruction and face uncertain futures, they are focused on daily living.
 Onyebuchi’s prose richly describes them all.
-There are some lapses – the narrative of a White supremacist seems like an outlier in the rest of the narrative, and the reports of a young woman journalist trying to dispel prejudice in the space colony by vividly describing daily life of Black communities in New Haven felt like an unnecessary setup to show the futility of White do-good efforts.
+There are some lapses – the reports of a young woman journalist trying to dispel prejudice in the space colony by vividly describing daily life of Black communities in New Haven felt like an unnecessary setup to show the futility of White do-good efforts.

 By shifting time in the narrative, Onyebuchi shows you the ultimate fate of characters, like the preacher Bishop, a moral center of this broken world, and then shifts back to show how they came to be who they are.
 All the characters left behind by the White exodus to space and forced to breathe radioactive air are fatally poisoned, and there is a terrible sadness hovering over all relationships.
 While this is very much a story about loss and grief, yet there is all the warmth and humor of strong people playing games or sharing a meal or braiding each other’s hair or telling stories as they make the best of hard living, focusing on the here and now.